FaisalShahid03/Chess/README.md

 # CHESS
-*Data Structures and Algorithms Final Project*
+*   Design and Analysis of Algorithms project*

 ## Table of Contents
 - [Overview](#overview)